Euro 2020: German politicians slam UEFA over fans at games | DW | 29.06.2021

 "The images of the European Football Championship so far gave the impression that the pandemic was over," he told Redaktionsnetzwerk Deutschland.
 "That is an absolutely wrong signal."

-At the games in Hungary and Denmark, the stadia were "full to bursting" with little sign of social distancing and few masks in sight.
+At the games in Hungary and Denmark, the stadia were "full to bursting," with little signs of social distancing and few masks in sight.
 "This recklessness leaves me stunned," Kretschmann added.

 Söder hails Munich, criticizes Budapest